-- Recommendation 1-Support, encourage and help facilitate the expanded involvement of the private sector, non-government organizations and community stakeholders in earthquake and "All Hazards" disaster preparedness, mitigation, response and recovery programs.
-Support efforts to provide the data and motivation needed to encourage non-government investment in community resilience. - Recommendation 2-Support and encourage state and local efforts to assess the seismic preparedness of public education facilities while making schools and other essential community facilities a high priority for pre-disaster mitigation funding. - Recommendation 3-Support the revitalization of state earthquake programs and provide strong support and leadership to state commissions to characterize and mitigate unacceptable risk in communities.
+- Recommendation 1-Support, encourage, and help facilitate the expanded involvement of the private sector, non-governmental organizations, and community stakeholders in earthquake and "All Hazards" disaster preparedness, mitigation, response, and recovery programs.
+Support efforts to provide the data and motivation needed to encourage non-governmental investment in community resilience. - Recommendation 2 Support and encourage State and local efforts to assess the seismic preparedness of public education facilities, and highlight schools and other essential community facilities as being among the highest priorities for mitigation. - Recommendation 3-Support the revitalization of State earthquake programs and provide strong support and leadership to State commissions to characterize and mitigate unacceptable risk in communities.
 Promote cost-effective risk management approaches to prepare and protect emergency facilities, critical infrastructure, and public buildings.
-Encourage the assessment of high-occupancy buildings with high community value using rapid screening techniques suitable for use on large building inventories. - Recommendation 4-Build on the lessons learned, observations, and assessments made by researchers and earthquake professionals following recent seismic events.
-Recent earthquakes in Japan, Chile, New Zealand, and Haiti included many important lessons and challenges.
+Encourage the assessment of high-occupancy buildings with high community value using rapid screening techniques suitable for use on large building inventories. - Recommendation 4-Build on the lessons learned and on the observations and assessments made by researchers and earthquake professionals following recent seismic events.
+Recent earthquakes in Japan, Chile, New Zealand, and Haiti provided many important lessons and challenges.